dabufan/easyhabit-website/README.md

-# Easyhabit Website
+# Ehabit Website

-This repository contains the official website for Easyhabit - a simple habit tracking app.
+This repository contains the official website for Ehabit - a simple habit tracking app.

 ## Website Files